History: Revolutions Units 3 and 4

 - an ability to understand, evaluate and critique the interpretations of different historians

-- an understanding of how the historical debates that are covered in this course still impact and shape our ideas, leaders and society today.
+- understanding of how the historical debates that are covered in this course still impact and shape our ideas, leaders and society today.

 Things to think about